-- Ensure that the ESSID field value configured in Section 4.5 on the Meru Networks MC500 matches the ESSID field value configured in Section 5 Step 3 on the Ascom wireless i75 VoWiFi Handset. - Ensure that the VoIP Protocol and Coder configuration field values are set correctly, see Section 5, Step 7. - Ensure that the SIP proxy IP address and SIP proxy password field values are set correctly, see Section 5, Step 8. - Ensure that the Ascom wireless i75 VoWiFi Handset was removed from the Portable Device Manager after completing the configuration to apply the changes and reboot the handset. - Place calls from the Ascom wireless i75 VoWiFi Handset and verify two-way audio. - Place a call to the Ascom wireless i75 VoWiFi Handset, allow the call to be directed to voicemail, leave a voicemail message and verify the MWI message is received. - Using the Ascom wireless i75 VoWiFi Handset that received the voicemail, connect to the voicemail system to retrieve the voicemail and verify the MWI message clears. - Place calls to the Ascom wireless i75 VoWiFi Handset and exercise calling features such as transfer, conference and hold.
+- Ensure that the ESSID field value configured in Section 4, Step5on the Meru Networks MC500 matches the ESSID field value configured in Section 5 Step 3 on the Ascom wireless i75 VoWiFi Handset. - Ensure that the Replace Call Rejected with User Busy field value specified in Section 5, Step 5 is set to "01".
+If this value is set incorrectly certain calling features such as transfer or on-hold may not operate properly. - Ensure that the VoIP Protocol and Coder configuration field values are set correctly, see Section 5, Step 7. - Ensure that the SIP proxy IP address and SIP proxy password field values are set correctly, see Section 5, Step 8. - Ensure that the Ascom wireless i75 VoWiFi Handset was removed from the Portable Device Manager after completing the configuration to apply the changes and reboot the handset. - Place calls from the Ascom wireless i75 VoWiFi Handset and verify two-way audio. - Place a call to the Ascom wireless i75 VoWiFi Handset, allow the call to be directed to voicemail, leave a voicemail message and verify the MWI message is received. - Using the Ascom wireless i75 VoWiFi Handset that received the voicemail, connect to the voicemail system to retrieve the voicemail and verify the MWI message clears. - Place calls to the Ascom wireless i75 VoWiFi Handset and exercise calling features such as transfer, conference and hold.